 The last day of school is drawing near and with it comes that age-old dilemma: What to get your child’s teacher in appreciation of a year’s worth of service?
 I went straight to the source and asked the teachers themselves what type of gift they enjoy getting the most.
 Perhaps their answers will surprise you…or maybe not?
+Following is a guide of teacher gifts that don’t suck.

 But before you rush out to buy a gift, first double-check your school’s policies.
 Some schools prohibit teachers from receiving gifts above a certain value.
 Others don’t allow gifts at all.
 Know what your children are allowed to give so that your children and their teachers are not put in an embarrassing situation where the teacher must refuse a gift.